Demi-urge/menace_sandbox/docs/visual_agent_prompt.md

 port specified by `MENACE_AGENT_PORT` (default 8001).
 Requests must include `VISUAL_AGENT_TOKEN` for authentication.
 The `/run` endpoint always returns HTTP `202` together with a task id.
 Submitted jobs are appended to `visual_agent_queue.db` and executed sequentially.
 Poll `/status/<id>` to check progress.
-Crash recovery and stale lock handling are automatic as detailed above.
+The queue database is created automatically inside `SANDBOX_DATA_DIR` and crash recovery and stale lock handling are automatic as detailed above.
 The queue uses SQLite for persistence and a `visual_agent_state.json` file records job status and the timestamp of the last completed task.

 The `/status` endpoint returns a JSON object with two fields: